terraware/llm-autotranslate/README.md

 `verbose` (optional) enables verbose logging of progress and configuration.
 Verbose mode may also be enabled via command-line option.

-### Outputs
+### Formats

+Strings files can have different formats, but regardless of format, they can have the following information for each string:

+- Key: A unique identifier for the string.
+- Text: The text of the string in the file's language.
+- Description: Optionally present in the source-langauge strings file.
+Additional information about the string to help produce better translations.
+- Hash: Always present in the target-language strings file.
+A hash (using the 32-bit xxHash algorithm and encoded in zero-padded lower-case hexadecimal) of the text and description in the source language.
+This is used to detect when the source-language text or description has been edited and autotranslate needs to generate fresh translations.

-The CSV files are considered the source of truth.
+The main source and target files are considered the source of truth.
 Autotranslate will always read and write them.

 In addition, autotranslate can write strings for the source and target languages to additional output files.

-Each output specification has a `file` value with the path of the output file and a `format` value that controls what kind of file is generated.
+Each file specification, whether it's the main source/target file or an additional output, has a `file` value with the path of the output file and a `format` value that controls what kind of file is generated.

 List of supported formats, each of which is described in more detail below:

+- `csv`
 - `java-properties`
 - `javascript-const`

+#### csv

+CSV files have three columns.
+They always start with a header line.
+The files use standard CSV formatting, with double quotes omitted if they aren't required.

+For the source language CSV, the three columns are:

+1. Key
+2. Text
+3. Description

+For the target language CSVs, the three columns are:

+1. Key
+2. Text
+3. Hash

 #### java-properties

 Produces a Java properties file for use as a PropertyResourceBundle.
-The keys are the sting keys and the values are the text, with special characters properly quoted.
-If a string has a description, it is included as a comment on the line before the key/value pair, but only for the source language.
+The keys are the string keys and the values are the text, with special characters properly quoted.
+If a string has a description, it is included in the source language's file as a comment on the line before the key/value pair.

 Example: